-Which one of the following is the most appropriate initial empiric treatment for acute proctitis in this transgender woman?
+Which one of the following is the most appropriate initial empiric treatment for acute proctitis in this woman?

 Sign In or Register Progress Not Saved!